 Once you’ve purchased a weighted blanket, odds are you’re living in it.
-With so many amazing benefits, weighted blankets have increased in popularity in recent years and are used almost every night by customers.
+With so many weighted blanket benefits, weighted blankets have increased in popularity in recent years and are used almost every night by customers.

 Just like any piece of loved bedding, chances are your weighted blanket will get dirty.
 When it comes time to wash your weighted blanket, make sure you do it the right way.
 Our guide details exactly how to wash a weighted blanket, including tips for different materials and how to remove stains easily.

 Weighted blankets are different from any other blanket.
 They come in a variety of weights and include several different types of fillers and materials, making the cleaning process a bit different than other blankets.
 Keep in mind, when it comes to washing the Casper Weighted Blanket, we recommend spot cleaning only.

 We’ve listed out the basic instructions for washing a machine washable weighted blanket below.